Person buying books

 Laboratory Efficiency Assessment Framework (LEAF)

-Thirteen research and teaching labs at Lancaster have been accredited with the Bronze LEAF award so far, which recognises sustainability in waste, people management, and purchasing.
+Thirty six research and teaching labs at Lancaster have been accredited with the Bronze or Silver LEAF award so far - an internationally recognised standard designed to enhance sustainability and operational efficiency in laboratory environments.

 Teaching